Nandhini-mv/Material_UI/README.md

 ![ContinuousInset](https://user-images.githubusercontent.com/107906555/177507103-2f7b4bbb-84a6-41ee-ad4d-f36e6f0d2362.jpg)

 #### Discrete Slider - Usage
 Discrete sliders display a numeric value label upon pressing the thumb, allowing users to input an exact value.
 Discrete sliders only allow predefined sets of options or values to be selected.
-These sliders are often used in scenarios where there are pre-defined values available like choosing shoe size or any clothing size, etc. A Pictorial representation of the Continuous Slider with its design parameters is shown below.
+These sliders are often used in scenarios where there are pre-defined values available like choosing shoe size or any clothing size, etc. A Pictorial representation of the Discrete Slider with its design parameters is shown below.

 <img width="446" alt="2_Discrete_slider_measurements" src="https://user-images.githubusercontent.com/107906555/177693881-7aaa178c-4da7-4504-b32f-23a2a9191bec.PNG">